-Contemplative in Action Leadership Award and Emerging Leader Award recipients will be selected by individual departments within Student Affairs and Campus Ministry.
+Recipients are selected by individual departments within Student Affairs and Campus Ministry.

-Magis Award recipients are nominated by departments.
-These nominees should be a Contemplative in Action Leadership Award recipient who has demonstrated the concept of magis in some way (i.e. doing more for Christ, doing more for others, “the more universal good”).
+Recipients are nominated by departments.
+These nominees should be recipients of an Emerging Leader Award or Contemplative in Action Leadership Award who have demonstrated the concept of Magis in some way (i.e. doing more for Christ, doing more for others, “the more universal good”).
 Magis should be thought of as depth and not necessarily quantity of engagements.
 A student who receives a Magis award is someone who has demonstrated exceptional leadership, excellence, dedication and commitment above and beyond the requirements of a paid or appointed role.
-Departments can nominate up to one student from each class (one freshman, one sophomore, one junior, and one senior) but do not have nominate students from each class.
-These awards are selected by a a committee comprised of staff across Student Affairs and Campus Ministry and announced at the awards program.
+Departments can nominate up to one student from each class (one first-year student, one sophomore, one junior, and one senior) but are not required to nominate students from each class.
+(Again, use your discretion.
+If you feel that the student has really excelled, that they stand out significantly from other students, then nominate them.)

 Once departments have made decisions on recipients, their names should be submitted online.
 Note: you will need to submit each recipient’s name separately via this form.
-Selections and nominations are due Monday, March 8, 2021.
+Selections and nominations are due Friday, March 3, 2023.

 Please refer to the Leadership Award Rubric to assist with the selection process.

 - Recipients are full-time undergraduate students who, through their leadership, have made outstanding contributions to the university or Milwaukee community over the duration of their time at Marquette.

 - Students are not recognized solely on the basis of their employment or office or position held, but for the breadth and depth of their leadership.

 - Eligibility for nomination is based on scholarship, leadership and service.
 Award recipients must be in good academic and disciplinary standing and demonstrate a balance of academic and co-curricular excellence.
 A minimum cumulative GPA of 2.5 is expected for award recipients.